Everything You Need To Know About Medicare Part D Drug Plans

 CHECK THE AMAZON PHARMACY IF YOU TAKE MULTIPLE MEDICATIONS THROUGHOUT THE DAY

-If you are an AMAZON PRIME MEMBER, the amazon Pharmacy has Preferred Pharmacy pricing with the majority of Medicare Part D Prescription Plans.
-And, they will ship your medications in easy to see "Pill Packs" for each time of day, with your Medications already sorted for you.
+If you are an AMAZON PRIME MEMBER, the Amazon Pharmacy has Preferred Pharmacy pricing with the majority of Medicare Part D Prescription Plans.
+And they will ship your medications in easy-to-see "Pill Packs" for each time of day, with your Medications already sorted for you.
 This is a Game Changer for many seniors.

 CAN YOU FILL A PRESCRIPTION IF YOU DO NOT HAVE YOUR NEW MEDICARE PRESCRIPTION CARD YET?

-Yes, If you go to the pharmacy before your drug plan card arrives, you can use any of these as proof of your drug plan enrollment:
+Yes, if you go to the pharmacy before your drug plan card arrives, you can use any of these as proof of your drug plan enrollment:

 The acknowledgement, confirmation, or welcome letter you got from the plan.